hodanov/stable-diffusion-cli-on-modal/README.md

 ```
 1. git clone the repository.
-2. Open the .env file and set a huggingface API token and a model.
+2. Create the `.env` file and set a huggingface API token and a model with reference to `.env.example`.
 3. Open the Makefile and set prompts.
 4. Execute `make run` command.
 ```